mitalijoshi05/netflix-clone-/README.md

 # netflix-clone
-The netfkix clone project for my first virtual internship of bharat intern.
+The netflix clone project for my first virtual internship of bharat intern.